kuku1234us/music-player/MusicPlayerDocs/Download Options Refactoring.md

-        use_https (bool): Whether to prefer HTTPS protocol use_m4a (bool): Whether to prefer M4A/MP4 formats subtitle_lang (str, optional): Language code for subtitles (e.g., 'en', 'es', etc.) or None to disable use_cookies (bool): Whether to use Firefox cookies to bypass YouTube bot verification prefer_best_video (bool): If True, prefer best video quality regardless of resolution prefer_avc (bool): If True, prefer AVC codec (H.264) for better device compatibility
+        use_https (bool): Whether to prefer HTTPS protocol use_m4a (bool): Whether to prefer M4A/MP4 formats subtitle_lang (str, optional): Language code for subtitles (e.g., 'en', 'es', etc.) or None to disable use_cookies (bool): Deprecated/ignored.
+Cookies are enforced in the download pipeline. prefer_best_video (bool): If True, prefer best video quality regardless of resolution prefer_avc (bool): If True, prefer AVC codec (H.264) for better device compatibility